schemathesis/schemathesis/docs/stateful.rst

     GET /api/users/{user_id}
     └── 200
         └── PATCH /api/users/{user_id}                     513      0      0      513

-The old approach to stateful testing, not based on state machines, is still the default in the CLI.
-However, we recommend using the new approach as it offers more effective testing.
-In the future, the new approach will become the default in the CLI, and the old approach will be removed.

 Please note that the visual appearance and configuration options for stateful testing in the CLI may differ slightly from the in-code approach.
 We are continuously working on improving the CLI experience and aligning it with the in-code approach.